nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 Just to be explicit about why we call this batch file that is shipped with Visual Studio's, the "vsdevcmd.bat" file sets up our CLI instance to be able to use the Microsoft
 C/C++ compiler and other development tools.
 Great!
 Now, we need to hook up our shortcut to be able to execute our batch file whenever we click on our shortcut icon of the
 Windows CLI.
 By right clicking and selecting the properties of the icon, a field named "Target" under the "Shortcut" tab should be visible.
-The "Target" field should have a textbox as to the right of it that is filled with the following or simliar information: "%windir%\system32\cmd.exe".
+The "Target" field should have a text box as to the right of it that is filled with the following or similar information: "%windir%\system32\cmd.exe".
 This basically just tells the shortcut where the actual executable of "cmd.exe" is located.
 In addition to the location of the "cmd.exe" executable, we are going to want to pass in a CLI argument that will allow us to have our new batch file executable on start up of the "cmd.exe" program.
-The "/K" flag for the executable "cmd.exe" states that it "carries out the command specificed by a string but remains".
+The "/K" flag for the executable "cmd.exe" states that it "carries out the command specified by a string but remains".
 In other words, it will execute on the CLI whatever is passed in quotes after the /K flag.
-We are going pass in the location of our batch file in order to have that executed after the CLI has been loaded that way our CLI instance will have all of the Microsoft Visual Studio tooling avaiable to us via the CLI.
+We are going pass in the location of our batch file in order to have that executed after the CLI has been loaded that way our CLI instance will have all of the Microsoft Visual Studio tooling available to us via the CLI.
 Here is an example of what our "Target" field should look with the CLI argument passed to it: *%windir%\system32\cmd.exe /K "C:\Users\\{user}\win32_shell.bat"*.
-Just for a frame of refernce, this is exactly what my "Target" field is set to: *%windir%\system32\cmd.exe /K "C:\Users\nkane\win32_shell.bat"*.
+Just for a frame of reference, this is exactly what my "Target" field is set to: *%windir%\system32\cmd.exe /K "C:\Users\nkane\win32_shell.bat"*.

 ![Cmd Properties](/assets/software-renderer/lesson-1/lesson-1.0-cmd-properties.png)

 ### The Project Setup
-We will be setting up a project folder(s) for each tutorial in order have individualized pieces that we will be building upon each lesson.
+We will be setting up a project folder for each tutorial in order have individualized pieces that we will be building upon each lesson.
 I usually have a particular place on my hard drive that I stored all of my code.
 Just pick a spot on your hard drive to store the source code for these projects.
 In order to maintain consistency throughout the entire project, I recommend setting up each lesson's folder hierarchy as the following: